 I earned two degrees from Pennsylvania State University: a B.A. in History (1965) and an MA in Rhetoric (1970).
-In 1982, I graduated magna cum laude from Spring Garden College with a B.Sc. in Computer Systems Technology.
+In 1982, I earned a B.Sc. in Computer Systems Technology from Spring Garden College.

-My first career was as an educator, starting as a History teacher in public schools in Philadelphia and Oslo, Norway, then with Penn State’s Department of Speech and Communication.
+My first career was as an educator, starting as a History teacher in public schools in Philadelphia and Oslo, Norway.
+During that period, I spent 6 years as a full time faculty member in Penn State’s Department of Speech and Communication.

 I switched to computer programming in the 80s, and then to consulting work, specializing in systems analysis and project management.
 The firms for which I worked supported Fortune Fifty companies and government agencies.